MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 * Result (array) - A list of the user-supplied names for faces that Misty has been trained to recognize.

-### GetVideoFile

-Downloads Misty's most recent video recording to your browser or REST client.

-{{box op="start" cssClass="boxed noteBox"}}
-**Note:** Misty records videos in MP4 format at a resolution of 1080x1920 pixels.
-A single video may be larger than 10 megabytes and can take several seconds to download.

-This command is currently in **Beta**, and related hardware, firmware, or software is still under development.
-Feel free to use this command, but recognize that it may behave unpredictably at this time.
-{{box op="end"}}

-Endpoint: GET &lt;robot-ip-address&gt;/api/video

-Parameters

-* None

-Return Values

-* An MP4 video file that plays in your browser or REST client.
-You can save the file by manually downloading it either from your browser or from a REST client such as Postman.

 ### GetVideoRecording

 Downloads a video recording to your browser or REST client.